DHeroPlasma/Projects-Overview/README.md

 This project is work-related, but I am using parts of my property editing techniques in private projects as well.

 ### A Human-In-The-Loop Training Gym for Industrial Robots
 This project is the practical outcome of my masters-thesis, I used it to prove that demonstrations for grasping loose objects from a bin can impact the robot's machine learning process positively.
 You can find links to my successfull publication based on this research in my CV.
-Download the video to get an impression after clicking the thumbnail below:

 ![Demo](Resources/Robotic_ML-Thumbnail.png)